Soul-Burn/janky-quality/.external/description.md

 * Vanilla
 * Wasn't tested and probably won't work with any overhauls
+* Will not work with huge overhauls due to recipe counts

 # Settings

+## Startup

 * Show programming baked machines from base and module on player - Unneeded with selection tool.
-* Enabled/disable additional quality bonuses not in the FFF - reasonable upgrades like lamp range and fuel values.
+* Enabled/disable additional quality bonuses not in the FFF - Reasonable upgrades like lamp range and fuel values.
+* Extra quality bonuses string - A simple way to add extra quality bonuses.
+See source homepage for details.
-* Recycling efficiency - portion of ingredients of items returned by the recycler.
+* Recycling efficiency - Portion of ingredients of items returned by the recycler.
 Default: 0.25.
 * Alternate item quality icon position - Moves the quality icon to the top left, so it is more visible on compacted belts.
+* No quality on item/subgroup/group - Used for compatibility with mods.

+## Runtime

+* Show quality only in certain proximity - Used in megabases where performance suffers due to overlay count
+* Tick rate for updating proximity overlays - Used in conjunction with the above to aid performance.

 # Modding interface